weecology/BirdDetector/README.md

 Where possible we have released data to make a 'machine learning ready' dataset.
 See the [zenodo archive](https://zenodo.org/record/5033174).
 Each dataset was zipped into an archive.
 Each contains images and two .csv files one for train and one for test.

-## Everglades Model
+## Everglades Models

+### Bird Detector

 The everglades data was annotated on Zooniverse and parsed using the utilities in the EvergladesWadingBird [Zooniverse repo](https://github.com/weecology/EvergladesWadingBird/blob/master/Zooniverse/aggregate.py).
-This repo starts after the data have been downloaded and split into training/test.
+This repo starts after the data have been downloaded and split into training/test using this [script](https://github.com/weecology/EvergladesWadingBird/blob/main/Zooniverse/create_bird_detector_annotations.py).
 The everglades.py script creates a [comet experiment](https://www.comet.ml/bw4sz/everglades).